evcsec/overseer/README.md

 # Vision
 Future releases of Overseer will include:
-- Dockerisation
-- Pretty output
+- Standardise on ChromeDriver and bundle with this
 - Read CSV input for configuration
-- Rebust output handling
 - Create Project Dashboard (Charts, uptime reporting, changes detected over time overview and improved alert handling)

 # Contribution
 Everyone is welcome to commit and work with the authors to add functionality.
 This is a beginner friendly repository, so feel free to contact the authors, or dive straight in.

 # How to use
 On first execution `python3 overseer.py` you will be asked to add the system configuration, then the website configuration.